v01d-cypher/lang_detect/README.md

 Configure environment variables in `.env`

 Building the frontend with `npm run build` will place the output in a **'build'** folder in the backend folder.
-To view the appliction, start the backend in production mode which will trigger `NODE_ENVIRONMENT=production` and serve the frontend statically.
+To view the application, start the backend in production mode which will trigger `NODE_ENVIRONMENT=production` and serve the frontend statically.